-Any student who chooses to bring a cellular phone or other electronic device to school shall do so at his or her own risk and shall be personally responsible for the security of his or her cellular phone or electronic device.
-The District and its employees will assume no responsibility or liability for loss, theft, damage or vandalism to a cellular phone or other electronic device brought onto school property, or for the unauthorized use of any such device.
+Any student who chooses to bring a cellular phone or other electronic device to school shall do so at their and their family's own risk.
+The District and its employees will assume no responsibility or liability for loss, theft, damage or vandalism to a cellular phone or other electronic device brought onto school transportation or property, even during times the phone or device are subject to the collection or storage process of the District.
+To this end, families are not required to send any personal cell phone or electronic device to school with their student and are encouraged to carefully evaluate all associated risks and benefits when deciding whether to send a cell phone or electronic device to school with a student.